yzy-bupt/SVBench/README.md

 ### **Abstract**

 Despite the significant advancements of Large Vision-Language Models (LVLMs) on established benchmarks, there remains a notable gap in suitable evaluation regarding their applicability in the emerging domain of long-context streaming video understanding.
 Current benchmarks for video understanding typically emphasize isolated single-instance text inputs and fail to evaluate the capacity to sustain temporal reasoning throughout the entire duration of video streams.
 To address these limitations, we introduce SVBench, a pioneering benchmark with temporal multi-turn question-answering chains specifically designed to thoroughly assess the capabilities of streaming video understanding of current LVLMs.
 We design a semi-automated annotation pipeline to obtain 49,979 Question-Answer (QA) pairs of 1,353 streaming videos, which includes generating QA chains that represent a series of consecutive multi-turn dialogues over video segments and constructing temporal linkages between successive QA chains.
 Our experimental results, obtained from 14 models in dialogue and streaming evaluations, reveal that while the closed-source GPT-4o outperforms others, most open-source LVLMs struggle with long-context streaming video understanding.
 We also construct a StreamingChat model, which significantly outperforms open-source LVLMs on our SVBench and achieves comparable performance on diverse vision-language benchmarks.
 We expect SVBench to advance the research of streaming video understanding by providing a comprehensive and in-depth analysis of current LVLMs.
-Our benchmark and model can be accessed at https://anonymous.4open.science/r/SVBench-356F.
+Our benchmark and model can be accessed at https://yzy-bupt.github.io/SVBench.

 ## **Getting Started**
+If you just want to use the SVBench dataset for training or evaluating your streaming model, feel free to directly visit [\[HF Dataset\]](https://huggingface.co/datasets/yzy666/SVBench).
+If you need to annotate your own streaming video dataset according to the SVBench pipeline, please continue reading the following content.

 ### **Installation**